ServBay Database File Management & Migration Guide

 4your_source_username

-Transfer the backup file to the target ServBay environment: Use
+Transfer the backup file to the destination ServBay environment: Use

 scp

-bash# Run in the target ServBay terminal # Connect to the default postgres database to create a new database psql -h /Applications/ServBay/tmp -U your_target_username -d postgres -c "CREATE DATABASE your_database;"
+bash# Use the ServBay terminal # Connect to the default postgres database to create a new one psql -h /Applications/ServBay/tmp -U your_target_username -d postgres -c "CREATE DATABASE your_database;"

 1